Bon Jovi – Bon Jovi (1984) Review

 Bon Jovi’s 1984 debut is all energy, ambition, and nerve.

-The problem is that the band hadn’t fully learned how to turn that energy into consistently great songs.
+Unfortunately, it’s clear that the band hadn’t yet learned how to turn those things into consistently great songs.

-It’s a tension that defines the record, because you can hear the hunger everywhere — in the tempos, the choruses, the sheer urge to make something happen — but you can also hear a group still searching for a signature beyond enthusiasm.
+It’s a tension that defines the record, because you can hear the hunger everywhere — in the tempos, the choruses, the sheer urge to make something happen — but it’s audibly palpable that the group is still searching for a signature identity beyond youthful enthusiasm.

-The origin story behind this record is perhaps even more interesting than the music.
+The origin story behind this record is perhaps even more interesting than the music itself.

-Frontman Jon Bon Jovi began writing the record’s standout track while working nights at his uncle’s recording studio – The Power Station – where he would sweep the floors in exchange for some free after-hours studio time.
+Frontman Jon Bon Jovi began writing the record’s breakout hit single while working nights at his uncle’s recording studio, sweeping the floors of the famous Power Station in exchange for free time in the booth after-hours.

-And in an early display of the blue-collar work ethic that would eventually become synonymous with his band, he walked to every radio station within a hundred-mile radius and handed them a copy of the finished track.
+The New Jersey singer then gave an early display of the blue-collar work ethic that would eventually define the group when, master copy in hand, he walked to every radio station within a hundred-mile radius and provided them with a cassette of the finished track in the hope they might play it on the air.

 He only received one response, but as it turned out, that’s all he needed.

-Because after local radio station WAPP handed Runaway its first glimpse of airtime in the early hours of a Sunday morning, the song quite literally ran away with itself; reaching the heady heights of No. 39 on the US Billboard Hot 100 — a remarkable feat for a managerless unsigned artist.
+Because after local radio station WAPP handed Runaway its first glimpse of airtime in the early hours of a Sunday morning, the song quite literally ran away with itself; reaching the heady heights of No. 39 on the US Billboard Hot 100 — a quite remarkable feat for an unsigned, managerless artist.

-Better still, his one man marketing campaign had caught the attention of A&R executives at Mercury Records.
-Impressed by his gumption, they handed the young frontman a one album deal and helped him assemble the line-up of musicians we now recognise as Bon Jovi.
+Better yet, his one man marketing campaign caught the attention of sales execs at Mercury Records.
+Impressed by the youngster’s gumption, they decided to sign him on a one-album deal, and then helped him assemble the line-up of musicians we recognise today as Bon Jovi.

 Styles Clash

-The songs lean more toward grounded, Springsteen-like working-class storytelling than the genre’s usual priorities, which creates a slight mismatch: a glossy presentation wrapped around material that often wants to feel more direct.
+The songs here lean more toward grounded, Springsteen-like storytelling about working-class grit as opposed to the genre’s usual priorities, which creates a slight mismatch: a glossy presentation wrapped around material that often wants to feel more direct and relatable.

-The result is punchy and likable, but occasionally unfocused.
+The result is punchy and likable, but unfocused.

 Beyond The Obvious